 It’s a learning disability that results in difficulty with the process of handwriting and expressing oneself in written form.

-When I first started looking for resources to help my son, I found there was very little information on dysgraphia.
+When I first started looking for resources to help my son, I found there was very little information.
 We’ve been working to address my son’s dysgraphia for over three years now.
-In this series I’m going to pull all my resources and knowledge together so I can hopefully help others either struggling with dysgraphia, or those parenting or teaching children struggling with dysgraphia.
+In this series I’m going to pull all my resources and knowledge together so I can hopefully help others either struggling, or those parenting or teaching children struggling with dysgraphia.
 I’m not a professional, just a mom trying to do the best by my son, but in this series I will link to some professional resources that I’ve found helpful over the years.
 I hope you find it helpful too.

-If it seems like your child is struggling with handwriting and their printing skills are not developing, then it’s time to look for some specific symptoms of dysgraphia.
-Beyond knowing what is dysgraphia, having a list of a documented list of challenges and symptoms will help you advocate for our child.
+If it seems like your child is struggling with handwriting and their printing skills are not developing, then it’s time to look for some specific symptoms.
+Having a list of a documented list of challenges and symptoms will help you advocate for our child when you seek professional help from an Occupational Therapist.

 But the symptoms don’t necessarily paint a complete picture.
-Like many conditions, sometimes the behaviours a child is presenting do not seem connected until you take a moment to see the big picture and compare it with dysgraphia examples from other people.
+Like many conditions, sometimes the behaviours a child is presenting do not seem connected until you take a moment to see the big picture and compare it with examples from other people.
 The impact of dysgraphia can be far reaching and complex.
 Sometimes behaviours can mask the root of the issue.
+This condition goes beyond struggles in written work or putting thoughts on paper.

 Perhaps you are wondering how common dysgraphia is in the general population.
 Turns out it is very common.
-According to Dr. Fernette and Dr. Brock Eide in their book The Mislabeled Child, as many as one in five children (it’s more common boys) have difficulty writing.
-When you look at the examples and signs beyond the symptoms, it seems dysgraphia may have a common thread in the struggle many boys have in the school environment.
+According to Dr. Fernette and Dr. Brock Eide in their book The Mislabeled Child, as many as one in five children (it’s more common in boys) have difficulty with writing skills, letter formation and fine motor skills.
+When you look at the examples and signs beyond the symptoms, it seems dysgraphia may be a common thread in the struggle many boys have in the school environment.

 How is dysgraphia diagnosed?

-Beyond accommodations there are tools, specifically writing tools, that can help people of all ages that struggle with dysgraphia.
+Beyond accommodations there are tools, specifically writing tools, that can help people of all ages that struggle.
 We live in a fabulous age where there is so much technology and so many new tools that can be used to remove the pressure to handwrite all the time.
 This can allow those struggling with dysgraphia to focus on conveying their ideas, processing information, and learning.

 It’s important to understand that dysgraphia is not something a person outgrows.
 Instead it is a permanent condition, a learning disability, that the person must learn to work around.
 Just like dyslexia never goes away, dysgraphia will always be there.
 But by equipping students with the tools to navigate the school system successfully, we can set them up for an adult life where they can achieve success.

-Need more resources about Dysgraphia?
+Need more resources?
 Here are some of my favourite resources.

 The Mislabeled Child – Dr. Fernette and Dr. Brock Eide